rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/deliverables/protocol.md

 This choice serves to have a light client with almost no logic that receives instructions (we call them commands) from the server on what to do.
 We could imagine the client as a fancy switch that let the user chose what to do.

+All commands are sent in broadcast and filtered by the client based on it's ID.

 ## Serialization
 Every command is send as a JSON into a `CommandWrapper` class.
 This wrapper has the function to help the code to easily understand the type of command received.